Dibyakshu/peripage-kotlin-bluetooth-printer/README.md

 ## License

 This PeriPage Printer Library is provided under the [MIT License](LICENSE).
-You are free to use and modify the code according to the terms of
+You are free to use and modify the code according to the terms of the license.